-Nick Hall is Keeper of Artillery at the Royal Armouries Museum and is based at Fort Nelson.
+Nick Hall is Curator Emeritus of Artillery at the Royal Armouries.

-Brought up in Norwich where my historic surroundings both fixed – buildings, and movable – old cars and boats, left their mark.
+I was brought up in Norwich, where my historic surroundings, both fixed (buildings) and movable (old cars and boats), left their mark.

-Read History of Art at the Courtauld Institute, London and joined the then Tower Armouries in 1972.
-I was fortunate to learn from Howard Blackmore, Russell Robinson and Alan Borg, arms & armour leading scholars and spend time in the workshop with Ted Smith and Arthur Davies.
+I read History of Art at the Courtauld Institute, London and joined what was then the Tower Armouries in 1972.
+I was fortunate to learn from Howard Blackmore, Russell Robinson and Alan Borg, leading arms & armour scholars, and spend time in the workshop with Ted Smith and Arthur Davies.

-In 1978 I became Keeper of Metalwork at Hampshire County Museums, opening a community museum in Havant.
-Here I displayed the superb Vokes firearms collection, local history and put on frequent exhibitions.
-When the County bought Fort Nelson, a derelict Ancient Monument, I was asked to help decide its future.
-The Fort’s restoration was begun, eventually to become the Royal Armouries artillery museum.
+In 1978, I became Keeper of Metalwork at Hampshire County Museums, opening a community museum in Havant.
+Here I displayed the superb Vokes firearms collection, local history, and put on frequent exhibitions.
+When the county bought Fort Nelson, a derelict ancient monument, I was asked to help decide its future.
+The Fort’s restoration began, eventually to become the Royal Armouries artillery museum.

 I am a Fellow of the Society of Antiquities, and Associate of the Institute of Explosive Engineers.

 When I am not at the museum I am restoring a classic Citroen Traction Avant and a sailing boat.
 I find it difficult to refuse requests from friends for help with plumbing and various repair work.
 I like being outdoors and am very lucky to live in the country but find time whenever possible to visit exhibitions and go to concerts, theatre and films.

 Nick retired from his post of Keeper of Artillery in 2016 and is now Curator Emeritus of Artillery.